MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/app-insights/test-connectivity-troubleshoot.md

 ## Missing or No Data Symptoms

-One of the most common problems customers report is the 'missing data' or 'not finding specific telemetry records' symptom.
+One of the most common problems is the 'missing data' or 'not finding specific telemetry records' symptom.

 Missing data symptoms can be the result of failures across every single step in the life of a telemetry record.